 What is ener-G-save?

-ener-g-save is no longer providing these images, although some contractors use thermal cameras to check spots in the home and some towns are still using them to analyze their building stock’s potential for energy savings.
+Ener-g-save is no longer providing these images, although some contractors use thermal cameras to check spots in the home and some towns are still using them to analyze their building stock’s potential for energy savings.